 Luke 9 The Cost of Discipleship

-1 Timothy 5:10 well reported for good works: if she has brought up children, if she has lodged strangers, if she has washed the saints’ feet, if she has relieved the afflicted, if she has diligently followed every good work.
+1 Timothy 5:10 being approved by good works, if she has brought up children, if she has been hospitable to strangers, if she has washed the saints’ feet, if she has relieved the afflicted, and if she has diligently followed every good work.
+WEB

 Remember, we all come away with a slightly different understanding.
 Now try and read it with someone else adding a discussion afterwards and see if that doesn't add new learning.
 Listening to new perspectives helps us learn more.
 Two heads/hearts are better than one.
 A joy shared is doubled, a problem shared is cut in half.